Part 1 - General

 Rule 6.16.1 to 3

 This rule is self-explanatory.
-Sign off as outlined in the rule by the Cashroom Manager and Money Laundering Reporting Officer is required to ensure that the certificate has been reviewed and endorsed by those officers with these regulatory responsibilities.
+Sign off as outlined in the rule by the Cashroom Manager is required as certification by the responsible officer that the certificate has been completed accurately.

 Where solicitor practices in two or more places